blaisedias/jivelite/README.new.visualisation.features.md

 # General
 New features have been added for visualisation

-**Note these features has only been implemented for Joggler based skins at this point**
-* Joggler skin
-* PiGrid skins
-* Touch skins

 Features:
 * VU Meters
   * Are now rendered by resizing and centering in the available space.